SharonWM/airplane_analysis/README.md

 My company is planning to expand into the aircraft industry, and is interested in purchasing and operating airplanes for both commercial and private enterprises.
 Since this is a novel business venture for the organization, an analysis of aircraft data has been conducted in order to identify potential risks and acquire useful insights that the company can utilize as it diversifies its portfolio.

 ## Business Understanding
-The objective of this analysis is to determine if delving into the aircraft industry is worthwhile for the company, and to identify operational practices/measures that can be incorporated to reduce risks.
+The objective of this analysis is to determine if delving into the aircraft industry is worthwhile for the company, and to identify which types of aircrafts the company should purchase to reduce risks.
 To achieve this, the following questions were investigated:

 1. What is the trend of aircraft accidents and fatalities over the years?